oererenn/moviest/README.md

 # moviest
-A microservices project using Go
+A project created using microservices architecture and Go